ikswotus/TimeCache/ReadMe.md

 Average of points in sub-intervals.
 Shows the average value over small intervals of time within a window.

 ##### Options
-* Interval := Text.
+* Interval := string.
 Default 1h.
 Determines how wide the buckets should be.
 Supports w=weeks,d=days,h=hours,m=minutes,s=seconds.
 Should not be provided with quotes or extra spaces
 * Separate := Boolean.
 Default is false.
 Allows buckets to be returned as separate lines

 ![AggBucket](images/_demo_timecache_aggbuckets.png)